whykatherine/mhwkb/CONTRIBUTING.md

 Thank you for your interest in this project...

-## Accepting an Issue
+## Inquiring about an Issue
-**If you find an issue to work on, please leave a note asking about it first.
+**If you find an issue that interests you, please leave a note asking about it first.
 If you don't, someone else may, and I will have to accept his or her patch/PR.
 It's best to leave a note so everyone knows who the patch is assigned to, and won't interfere with the work you want to do.**